Traveling Workshop Program Facilitators

 Catherine Riihimaki is the associate director of science education on the Council for Science and Technology at Princeton University.
 She works with faculty to transform their courses using pedagogical best practices.
 Her geoscience research focuses on how physical landscapes change through time, particularly in the context of climate change.

-Walt Robinson, Professor and Head, Department of Marine, Earth, and Atmospheric Sciences, North Carolina State University
+Walt Robinson, Professor, Department of Marine, Earth, and Atmospheric Sciences, North Carolina State University

-Walt Robinson's research interests have included the dynamics of the atmosphere and climate, Dr. Robinson has developed and taught courses in Earth-system science and modeling, as well as weather, climate, and fluid dynamics.
-As the head of a large and intellectually diverse geosciences department, he thinks a lot about the tension between the focused interests of students in geology, meteorology, and marine science and the importance of a broad understanding of Earth systems.
+Walt Robinson's research focuses on the dynamics of Earth's atmosphere and climate.
+Dr. Robinson has developed and taught courses in Earth-system science and modeling, as well as weather, climate, and fluid dynamics.
+Currently he teaches large introductory courses in Environmental Science.
+As the former head of a large and intellectually diverse geosciences department, he thinks a lot about the tension between the focused interests of students in geology, meteorology, and marine science and the importance of a broad understanding of Earth systems.
 He is also very interested in how we can do better helping our students develop the math and computing skills nearly all of them will need.

 Mary Savina, Professor, Department of Geology, Carleton College

 Mary Savina is Charles L. Denison Professor of Geology at Carleton College.
 For three years, she also served as Coordinator of the Perlman Center for Learning and Teaching and Faculty Assessment Coordinator.
 She has given numerous workshop and conference presentations about geoscience department curricula and assessment; has worked with middle school, high school and college geoscience and environmental studies faculty; and serves on the steering committee for the Building Strong Geoscience Departments initiative.
 She has also served on external review teams for nine geoscience and environmental studies programs and learning and teaching centers.

 Cindy Shellito, Earth and Atmospheric Sciences, University of Northern Colorado